dreamcatcher-tech/network/Inbox/2023-03-10 2156 Software network switch for demos.md

 Then let them rejoin, with a known conflict, and watch them reconcile their differences.

-We can use the 777 protocol to
+We can use the 777 protocol to do in memory connections, then show multiple windows.
+Or use webrtc with local connections to go between iframes ?
+Or some kind of message forwarding thru iframe messages.